ecylchang/VOU_Blazars/README.md

 * one circle and one elliptical (circle first)
 * nothing

-* R.A.
-Dec. are in degrees
-* Search radius is in arcmin
-* nH is in cm^2
+> R.A.
+Dec. are in degrees, search radius is in arcmin, nH is in cm^2.

 * The radius of the error circles and the axes of the error ellipticals are in arcmin.
   * The error radius is set to 0, if not specified.